La Serna High School: History

 La Serna High School was founded in 1961.
 It is located on the eastern side of the city of Whittier in a neighborhood named Friendly Hills.
 The school has been a California Distinguished School five times, in 1990, 1996, 2003, 2009 and 2021.

 Students and student life

 At La Serna High School, every senior is required to complete the Senior Project in order to graduate high school.

 Link Crew

 Link Crew was a system implemented in 2005 that was aimed at helping incoming freshman students acclimate to the high school environment by having junior and senior peer mentors help them through their first year in the Whittier Union High School District.

 Model United Nations

 Model United Nations was founded in the 2015–16 school year.
-The Model United Nation's team attends an annual average of six conferences and one travel conference.
+The Model United Nations' team attends an annual average of six conferences and one travel conference.
 In 2016, La Serna's MUN team competed at the UC Berkeley MUN conference.